fqd511/background/README.md

 # background

-> A tool to render different background in specific part of a page, background code are from codepen.io or other website
+> A tool to render different backgrounds, background code are from website like codepen.io

 ## What is this?